jbellis/jamm/README.md

 For heap buffers, if only a portion of the array is used (capacity > remaining), `MemoryMeter` will only take into account the remaining bytes instead of the size of the array object.
 For direct buffer, `MemoryMeter` will ignore the field referencing the original buffer object in its computation.

+## @Contended

+ `@Contended` was introduced in Java 8 as `sun.misc.Contended` but was repackaged in the `jdk.internal.vm.annotation` package in Java 9.
+ Therefore in Java 9+ unless `-XX:-RestrictContended` or `--add-exports java.base/jdk.internal.vm.annotation=ALL-UNNAMED` are specified `MemoryMeter` will not have access to the `value()` method of `@Contended` and will be unable to retrieve the contention group tags.
+Making it potentially unable to computes the correct sizes with the `Unsafe` or `Spec` strategies.
+ As it also means that only the internal Java classes will use that annotation, `MemoryMeter` will rely on its knowledge of those internal classes to try to go around that problem.

 ## Debugging

 In order to see the object tree visited when calling `MemoryMeter.measureDeep` and ensuring that it matches your